Dynamic framework for edge-connectivity maintenance of simple graphs: Restoration after Edge Addition

 \subsection{Sparse certificate maintenance}

-To efficiently identify and eliminate redundant edges, we employ a structural representation known as a sparse certificate.
-As proposed by Nagamochi and Ibaraki~\cite{Nagamochi92}, the connectivity of a graph $G$ can be effectively characterized by a decomposition into a sequence of edge-disjoint spanning forests $F_{1}, F_{2}, \dots, F_{m}$.
-For the purpose of maintaining $k$-edge-connectivity, it is sufficient to generate and maintain only the first $k$ forests, which form the sparse certificate $G_{cert} = \bigcup_{i=1}^{k} F_i$.
-The validity of using this specific subgraph to guarantee global connectivity properties is established by the following lemma:
+To identify and eliminate redundant edges, we use a sparse certificate as introduced by Nagamochi and Ibaraki~\cite{Nagamochi92}.
+The edge set of a graph $G$ can be decomposed into a sequence of edge-disjoint spanning forests $F_{1}, F_{2},\ldots, F_{m}$.
+For maintaining $k$-edge-connectivity, it suffices to maintain only the first $k$ forests, which form the sparse certificate $G_{cert} = \bigcup_{i=1}^{k} F_i$.
+The following lemma establishes that this subgraph preserves the relevant edge-connectivity properties: